jedp/node-rot13/readme.md

 chance to compile it.

 Rot13 is obviously a silly example, but it demonstrates the speed of node.js and js on v8.
-They're just about as fast as native C++.
+The synchronous js method is just about as fast as native C++.

 It also shows the value of making your function async if possible.
 Here, the C++ `rotateAsync()` only spends about 40% of the time on the main node.js